Abarim Publications' online Biblical Greek Dictionary

 In a slightly different way than in English, our verb is also used with the meaning of to appeal to or evoke an established agreement or decree (Luke 1:54, 1:72), or to recall and recount someone's deeds, whether good or bad (Acts 10:31, Revelation 16:19, Hebrews 8:12).

 - The noun μνημα (mnema), meaning a memorial or monument.
-In the New Testament this word is solely used to describe a tomb (Mark 5:5, Luke 8:27, Acts 2:29), and since Jewish tradition didn't really sport tomb stones, this word seems to demonstrate that a slowly decaying body in a tomb was seen as something closely similar to a fixed memory in one's mind (how the English language acquired its phrase "skeleton in the closet" is not clear but it's doubtlessly a Jewish contribution; also see Ezekiel 37:1-14).
-Note that the demoniac called Legion lived among these "items of remembrance" according to the Lukan evangelist (Luke 8:27), and this may indicate that this man was not only suffering from a demonic infestation, he was also living among the memories of a painful past and doubtlessly burdened by severe psychological trauma.
+In the New Testament this word is used 8 times, see full concordance, and solely to describe a tomb.
+Since Jewish tradition didn't really sport tomb stones, this word seems to demonstrate that a slowly decaying body in a tomb was seen as something closely similar to a fixed memory in one's mind (how the English language acquired its phrase "skeleton in the closet" is not clear but it's doubtlessly a Jewish contribution; also see Ezekiel 37:1-14).
+Note that the demoniac called Legion lived among these "items of remembrance" according to the Lucan evangelist (Luke 8:27), and this may indicate that this man was not only suffering from a demonic infestation, he was also living among the memories of a painful past and doubtlessly burdened by severe psychological trauma.
 Also note that a similar double meaning exists in the verb κατατιθημι (katatithemi), which means both to inter and to be remembered (favorably).

-- The noun μνημειον (mnemeion), which is similar to the previous one but appears to describe more elaborate sepulchers (Matthew 8:28, Mark 5:2, Luke 11:47).
-The Markan author places Legion among these more elaborate memorials (Mark 5:2).
+- The noun μνημειον (mnemeion), which is similar to the previous one but appears to describe more elaborate sepulchers.
+The Marcan author places Legion among these more elaborate memorials (Mark 5:2).
 One may expect that these "memorials" were not only the actual graves and mausoleums but also, and perhaps more so, the corpus of traditions and legends associated with whoever was interred in this literature (Acts 2:29).
 Note how all this adds additional magnificence to the already boggling account of the resurrection of Jesus (Mark 16:2) and that of the saints (Matthew 27:52, John 5:28).
+This noun is used 41 times; see full concordance.

 - The noun μνημη (mneme), meaning remembrance or recollection (2 Peter 1:15 only).

-- The verb μνηστευω (mnesteuo), meaning to betroth or promise in marriage.
+- The verb μνηστευω (mnesteuo), meaning to betroth or promise in marriage (Matthew 1:18, Luke 1:27 and 2:5 only).
 This act surely came with lavish symbols and public pomp, all with the interest of collective remembering who was promised to whom.
 In the classics this verb also occurs with the sense of pestering someone for something long remembered, or even to give someone a piece of one's mind, in order to consign that piece to the mind of the recipient.